Gonality sequences of graphs: Banana Graphs and Second Gonalities

 \section{Banana Graphs and Second Gonalities}

 The main goal of this section is to prove that given any pair of ``reasonable'' integers $m$ and $n$, there exists a graph $G$ with first gonality $m$ and second gonality $n$.
 Certainly a necessary condition is that $m<n\leq 2m$; we will show that this condition is sufficient by constructing families of graphs called the generalized banana graphs.
+There are certainly other graphs that can achieve these gonalities as well; for example, complete graphs \(K_m\) achieve first gonality \(m\) and second gonality \(m+1\) \cite{panizzut}, while complete bipartite graphs of the form \(K_{m,m}\) achieve first gonality \(m\) \cite{db} and second gonality \(2m-1\) \cite{bipartite}.

 As in the previous section, we define the \textit{banana graph} $B_n$ as a graph with two vertices and $n$ edges connecting them.
 It is clear that for $n \geq 2$, $\gon_1(B_n) = 2$, since $\gon_1(G)\leq |V(G)|$ and $\gon_1(G)>1$ for any graph that is not a tree.
 It follows immediately from Proposition \ref{prop:hyperelliptic} and the fact that $g(B_n)=n-1$ that $\gon_k(B_n)=2k$ for $1\leq k \leq n-1$.